PLC Ladder Programming Training Course

 Industrial Robotics Automation: ROS-PLC Integration & Digital Twins

-28 HoursIndustrial Robotics Automation: ROS-PLC Integration & Digital Twins is a hands-on course designed to bridge industrial automation with contemporary robotics frameworks.
-Participants will gain the skills to integrate ROS-based robotic systems with PLCs for seamless operations and delve into digital twin environments to simulate, monitor, and optimize production processes.
-The course focuses on interoperability, real-time control, and predictive analysis using digital replicas of physical systems.
+28 HoursIndustrial Robotics Automation: ROS-PLC Integration & Digital Twins is a practical course designed to bridge the gap between industrial automation and modern robotics frameworks.
+Participants will gain the skills to integrate ROS-based robotic systems with PLCs for synchronized operations and explore digital twin environments to simulate, monitor, and optimize production processes.
+The course emphasizes interoperability, real-time control, and predictive analysis using digital replicas of physical systems.

-This instructor-led, live training (available online or onsite) is tailored for intermediate-level professionals who wish to develop practical skills in connecting ROS-controlled robots with PLC environments and implementing digital twins for automation and manufacturing optimization.
+This instructor-led, live training (available online or onsite) is targeted at intermediate-level professionals who wish to develop practical skills in connecting ROS-controlled robots with PLC environments and implementing digital twins for automation and manufacturing optimization.

 By the end of this training, participants will be able to:

-- Understand communication protocols between ROS and PLC systems.
+- Understand the communication protocols between ROS and PLC systems.

 - Implement real-time data exchange between robots and industrial controllers.